Fesco Transport Group: Share capital and management

 On 13 December 2012, Summa Group and GHP Group indirectly acquired 49.99% and 23.75% of the shares of FESCO, respectively.
 The acquisition was funded by a mixture of debt and equity.
 In December 2012, TPG joined in Summa Group's investment in FESCO, as a result of which TPG has certain rights in respect of oversight of the FESCO business and an indirect economic ownership interest of 17.5% in the Group.

 Business

 The majority of the company's operations are located in the Russian Far East.
 FESCO operations are handled by five divisions, namely Port, Rail, Liner and Logistics, Shipping, and Bunkering.

 Cooperation highlights and joint ventures

-The 100% FESCO subsidiary Transgarant and Russkaya Troyka (50% joint venture with the RZhD).
+The 100% FESCO subsidiary Transgarant and Russkaya Troyka (50% joint venture with the Russian Railways).

 In 2011, the Bremen-based BLG Group and FESCO founded a joint venture for logistics for the Russian automotive industry.